microsoft/presidio/docs/analyzer/adding_recognizers.md

 ### Simple example

-For simple recognizers based on regular expressions or deny-lists, we can leverage the provided `PatternsRecognizer`:
+For simple recognizers based on regular expressions or deny-lists, we can leverage the provided `PatternRecognizer`:

 ```python
 from presidio_analyzer import PatternRecognizer